While the 1930s provided scope for exploration of the aesthetics of bags and purses, the 1940s focused on functionality and practicality.

 There was a brief fad in 1943 Britain for wearing Victorian to 1920s era beaded bags carried or hung from a belt.
 Both genuine Victorian bags were reused as well as newer reproduction bags.

 While utilitarian styles were key during this decade, many bags retained an attractive appeal.
-As previously discussed, bags with a Bakelite handle may be carried for a formal occasion, or with evening wear.
+As previously discussed, bags with a Bakelite handle may have been carried for a formal occasion, or with evening wear.

 1940s evening bags were smaller than their daytime counterparts.
 They were usually round or square in shape, influenced by make-up bags and vanity cases.
 The clutch bag was a dress up favorite as well as short handle purses.

-Whilst surface decoration may be scant in daytime bags, evening styles retained a decorative appeal.
-Beads were difficult to come by, however, sequins were a perfectly adequate substitute.
+Whilst surface decoration may have been scant in daytime bags, evening styles retained a decorative appeal.
+Beads were difficult to come by, however sequins were a perfectly adequate substitute.
 Evening bags would feature decorative pleating, sequins, and embroidery.

 In wartime Britain, it was strongly advised for gas masks to be carried at all times.
 Rather than using the standard box made of cardboard to contain and carry the gas mask, women began utilizing stylish large handbags in which to hold their gas mask.
 As mentioned previously, department stores realized the appeal of the handbag one may use to carry their gas mask, and so produced designs of oil cloth and leather substitutes.

-We can see from this illustration (right) which appeared in a 1940 edition of Nouveaute magazine an example of a bag made to accommodate a gas mask.
+We can see from this illustration (above) which appeared in a 1940 edition of Nouveaute magazine an example of a bag made to accommodate a gas mask.

 For more information on gas mask handbags, see this article by the Imperial War Museum.